Celebrating National FFA Week and the Importance of Agricultural Education

 Career Development for Youth in Ag

-Through FFA, members have access to networking opportunities that expand beyond the agricultural community.
+Through FFA, members have access to networking opportunities that expand beyond agricultural education.
 FFA alumni often pursue careers as chemists, veterinarians, government officials, entrepreneurs, bankers, teachers, and more.
 The FFA experience helps students prepare for a variety of career paths with agriculture at the forefront.
 AgExplorer was created in 2016, a career website to help students explore unique careers in agriculture.

 Personal Growth Through Outreach Programs